 Instruction and Support for Dyslexia

-Kids with dyslexia need specialized instruction in reading.
-They can get it at school, as part of special education or instructional intervention.
+Kids with dyslexia need specific and direct instruction in reading.
+A number of reading programs are designed to help kids with dyslexia.
+And many are based on an approach called Orton–Gillingham (OG).
+Kids can get this instruction in school as part of special education or as an instructional intervention.
 They can also get it working with a private reading specialist.

 With this approach, teachers involve different senses to help kids learn.
-Students might use sandpaper letters to learn phonics and spelling, for instance.
+They might use sandpaper letters to learn phonics and spelling, for instance.
 Or they might learn syllables by tapping them out with their fingers.

 Therapies for Dyslexia

+Specialists can teach kids with dyslexia to recognize word sounds.
+They can also teach phonics—connecting letters with sounds, breaking words into sounds, and blending sounds into words.
 Together, these skills allow kids to sound out words they don’t know.
-That process is known as decoding, and it’s fundamental to reading.
+That process is known as decoding, and it’s core to reading.

-Treatment for Co-Occurring Issues
+Treatment for Co-occurring Issues

 Ways to Help With Dyslexia at Home